Aneks1/n3x-TypeScript/README.md

 export default thisIsAnEvent
 ```

 Um, yea, I think I will add more things in the future.
-Yea, with future i mean that in 3 hours I will add the command handler, the load commands and all the commands form the JavaScript version of n3x.
+Yea, with future i mean that in 3 hours I will add the command handler, the load commands and all the commands from the JavaScript version of n3x.

 I think I will also update this README.